rachelriv/cmsi386/homework4/README.md

 }                                     /* first_zero_row is now set */
 ```

-Rubin recognized that there is a manner in which one could write this program without the use of a goto rewritten here in C (http://ideone.com/KMPnuH):
+Rubin recognized that there is a manner in which one could write this program without the use of a goto (rewritten here in C)http://ideone.com/KMPnuH :
 ```c
 int j;
 int i = 0;